phung086/BMUDHT/README.md

 4. **CSRF Attempt** – Craft a self-submitting HTML form to `/api/transactions/transfer` without the `X-CSRF-Token`; expect 403.
 5. **Token Replay** – Copy a victim `accessToken` from browser storage and call `/api/transactions/history` via `curl` or Postman.
 6. **Privilege Escalation** – Use a non-admin token to call `/api/admin/users`; confirm 403 and log entry.
+7. **Reference Replay (New)** – After a transfer, copy the reference from the success receipt.
+Enable `ENABLE_REFERENCE_LOOKUP=true` and request `/api/transactions/reference/<REF>` to illustrate how leaked references can expose transaction metadata or seed phishing scripts.

 Use the admin panel and log files to narrate detection and response.